Sam Nicholson: Bristol Rovers

 On 22 July 2020, Nicholson returned to the UK, delighted to sign for League One club Bristol Rovers.
 He made his debut for the club on 5 September 2020, in a 3-0 League Cup defeat to Ipswich Town.
 Nicholson scored his first goal for the club on 31 October 2020, opening the scoring in a 1–1 draw at Rochdale, driving forward with the ball before firing in from the edge of the box.
 In late March 2021, Rovers' manager Joey Barton announced that Nicholson would miss the rest of the season as Rovers would fight against the drop, due to the fact that he was to have surgery on his hip, which it was announced in April 2021 he had still yet to have had the operation and would likely miss the start of the 2021–22 season also.

 Nicholson opened his account for the 2021–22 season as he opened the scoring in a League Two 1–1 draw with Barrow, who had been reduced to ten men.
 The season ended in success for Nicholson and Rovers as a 7–0 victory on the final day of the season saw Rovers move into the final automatic promotion place on goals scored.

 Return to Colorado

 On 17 June 2022, it was announced that Nicholson had re-joined MLS side Colorado Rapids on a two-and-a-half-year deal.
 Nicholson made his second debut for the club in a 2–2 comeback draw with Real Salt Lake.

 On 13 October 2023, it was announced that Nicholson had undergone ankle surgery to decompress the anterior and posterior right ankle joint, causing him to miss the final two games of the season.

 Nicholson was waived by Colorado on 2 January 2024.

 Motherwell

-On 23 January 2024, Nicholson joined Scottish Premiership club Motherwell on a short-term deal until the end of the season.
-On 31 May 2024, Motherwell announced that they had signed Nicholson to a permanent two-year contract, after he'd initially joined the club on loan from Colorado Rapids.
+On 23 January 2024, Nicholson joined Scottish Premiership club Motherwell on loan until the end of the season.
+On 31 May 2024, Motherwell announced that they had signed Nicholson to a permanent two-year contract.

+Nicholson was at the centre of a highly controversial incident at the end of Motherwell's league tie against Celtic at Fir Park on 13 May 2026.
+In the fifth and final minute of injury time, with the score at 2-2, he challenged Celtic centre back Auston Trusty for the ball in the Motherwell penalty box.
+After Nicholson handled the ball away, Trusty went down holding the side of his face and, though referee John Beaton initially waved play on, he was eventually asked to go and look at the VAR.
+Upon inspection, Beaton decided that Nicholson's hand had made contact with the ball during the header and gave a penalty to Celtic.
+The penalty was converted by Kelechi Iheanacho to win the game 3-2, meaning that Celtic remained one point behind Hearts in a dramatic title race.

+Livingston

+It was announced on 16 May 2026 that Nicholson would be joining Livingston after his Motherwell contract expired.